EngBaz/Interactive-PDF-Chatbot/README.md

     $ pip install -r requirements.txt
     ```

-3. Obtain the API from OpenAI
+3. Obtain the API key from OpenAI

 4. Run the application using Streamlit
     ```console